 Collins Pine Museum

 The Collins Pine Museum was opened to the public in May of 2007.
 There is no admission fee and the museum is open from mid-May until mid-October, Wednesday through Saturday, 9:00 AM to 5:00 PM.
+For the 2021 season the Collins Pine Museum will be available by appointment only.
+Call or text Terry Collins at 530.816.1133.

 The building was constructed to look like the sawmill that was operated by Collins Pine Company in Chester from 1943 to 2001, after which it was replaced by a new sawmill.
 The post and beam construction inside provides an aesthetic space where the different species of wood grown in this area are featured.